samhitha123-ship/41189-My-Reflective-Portfolio-/README.md

 ## What would I do better next time and with what anticipated results?
 In relation to things I would do better for next time, I aim to prepare myself and practice using such tools instead of leaving it to the last minute and seek help earlier.
 This would help in easing the complications.

+## Week 12:

+## What have I learnt this week?
+Upon reflection of the week 12 workshop, I didn’t learn anything this week, however, we have worked on section 3 for this assignment.

+## What do I 'now know' that I did not before?
+Nothing was learnt during this workshop, however, I found out more ways of improving the section 3 of the assignment.

+## What insights have I gained?
+In all honesty there were no such insights gained during this workshop just like last workshop.

+## What are (my/the) perceived strengths and weaknesses that I have observed?
+For the last week, unfortunately, there were no such strengths observed during this lesson.
+However, communication amongst was a weakness just like the past two weeks.

+## What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+Upon reflecting, the weaknesses observed this week can also be regarded as challenges.
+The biggest challenge was failing to communicate, this was because myself and the other two members of the team had miscommunication with our team leader.
+Moreover,

+## What would I do better next time and with what anticipated results?
+In relation to things I would do better for next time, I aim to talk to my tutor in regards to our group and the miscommunication.